Engineering

 Engineering and cultural awareness are explored in a global and societal context.
 Students develop skills necessary to become successful global engineers, informed global citizens and environmental stewards.
 Students are encouraged to take this course more than once.
 If the course is repeated four times, students can petition the Associate Dean of Engineering for this course to fulfill the global and societal perspectives requirement.
 Prerequisite: engineering majors only.
 Arts and Sciences students by permission of the instructor.

-Offered Summer Session Only; Lecture hours:1.5
+Offered Fall Semester Only; Lecture hours:3,Other:1

-Offered Either Fall or Spring; Lecture hours:3
+Offered Both Fall and Spring; Lecture hours:1; Repeatable

 ENGR 452.
 Interdisciplinary Senior Design I. .5 Credits.